 James Clear has been writing about habits, decision-making, and continuous improvement since 2012 at jamesclear.com.
 Atomic Habits is a New York Times bestseller with over a million copies sold.

 What is the central concept presented?
 Tiny changes matter.
-A one percent improvement every day is more sustainable and prosperous than a massive shift in behavior and can motivate life-changing habits.
+Every day, a one percent improvement is more sustainable and prosperous than a massive shift in behavior and can motivate life-changing habits.

 “Every action you take is a vote for the type of person you wish to become.
 No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.”
 James Clear

 I read Atomic Habits because I was already a longtime follower of the author’s blog.
-I am a fan of the practical advice he provides through his weekly newsletter on Thursdays.
+In addition, I am a fan of the practical advice he provides through his weekly newsletter on Thursdays.

 But not all habits are created equal.
-Some habits can become harmful addictions.
+Some patterns can become harmful addictions.

 Books About Habits – The tension between choice and disease in addictive and harmful habits.